medoc92/npupnp/README.md

 At the moment, the tar archives builds are based on the GNU autotools.
 The build sequence is the usual one:

-    ./autogen.sh # Only for a git clone, no need for a tar release file configure --prefix=/usr
+    configure --prefix=/usr
     make
     sudo make install